Astanga yoga - Breathe, Focus, Move

 In Astanga Yoga Studio we use a specific teaching method known from the city Mysore in India.
 Here, the practitioners build, develop, and do their practice individually with help and guidance from the teacher.
 Everybody exercises in the same room, but in slightly different ways, depending on individual needs and situations.
 In this way, you get a specific, independent yoga-practice tailored to you.

 All ages and bodies can do astanga yoga and you do not need any experience or knowledge about yoga in advance.
-The most important thing is that you are ready and eager to learn something new.
+The most important thing is that you are ready and eager to learn.
 With a regular practice you will quickly experience a greater sense of strength, clarity, and calmness.

-Mysore style Astanga yoga is a traditional method of yoga, that consists of a dynamic and challenging sequence of yoga postures, or asanas, linked with the breath, that flow one after the other.
-This ancient method of Yoga was passed down to Sharath R. Jois' grandfather Sri K. Pattabhi Jois during his time of study in Mysore in India with his teacher, Sri T. Krishnamacharya, one of the most acclaimed yogis of the 20th Century.
-It is therefore named after the city of Mysore where the practice originated.
+Mysore style is a traditional method of teaching and practicing yoga.
+This ancient method of teaching Yoga was passed down to Sharath Jois' grandfather Sri K. Pattabhi Jois during his time of study in Mysore in India with his teacher, Sri T. Krishnamacharya, one of the most acclaimed yogis of the 20th Century.
+It is therefore named after the city of Mysore where the method and practice originated.

-In the Mysore class the sequence of yoga asanas are taught to and practiced by the student at one's own individual pace, with the guidance and support by a ashtanga yoga teacher, the way it is taught in Mysore, India by the Jois family.
+In the Mysore class the sequence of yoga asanas are taught to and practiced by the student at one's own individual pace, with the guidance and support by a teacher.
+In the same way it is taught in Mysore, India by the Jois family.
 This allows the students to develop a deep understanding and connection with the method, as they are able to focus on their own practice and progress at their own pace.

-As Mysore class is not a led group yoga class, students are being taught individually one-on-one.
+As Mysore class is not a guided group yoga class, students are being taught individually one-on-one.
 Each student has their own individualized practice, which is tailored to their specific needs and abilities.
-This means, the yoga classes are OPEN FOR ALL LEVELS, absolute beginners and advanced students alike, who practice together in the same Mysore room at the same time, with the yoga teacher giving every one individual assists and instructions.
+This means, the yoga classes are OPEN FOR ALL LEVELS and every body, absolute beginners and advanced students alike, who practice together in the same Mysore room at the same time, with the yoga teacher giving every one individual assists and instructions.

 It blends the best of all worlds: supporting group energy (no competition!), one-on-one attention honoring individuality, and a self-paced practice which facilitates self-confidence, independence, self-esteem and a deep inquiry offering a mirror to discover and truly know ourselves.